Complementarians in Closed Rooms

 Second, where have the other people who were in that room with Thabiti been?

 I hope they’ve called Beth Moore.
-Some today need to call Aimee Byrd.
+Today, some additional people need to call Aimee Byrd.

 Third, all of us who are male have a responsibility to step in and speak up when we see inappropriate behavior or speech concerning women.

-This is not just a complementarian issue; it's a Christian issue.
 Men, let's make it inconceivable that anyone in our contexts would make backroom comments about women's appearance and inappropriate humor in general.
 Let's not be afraid of our social status to the point that we don’t speak up.

 Bold and clear